square/square-python-sdk/doc/models/list-subscription-events-request.md

 # List Subscription Events Request

-Defines parameters in a [ListSubscriptionEvents](/doc/api/subscriptions.md#list-subscription-events) endpoint request.
+Defines input parameters in a request to the [ListSubscriptionEvents](/doc/api/subscriptions.md#list-subscription-events) endpoint.

 ## Structure